 Volunteers are needed to help with chapel maintenance on both campuses and provide set-up and take-down assistance at school wide worship services (St. Andrew’s Day and Lessons & Carols).
 These volunteers are directed by the Chaplains.

 Parent Association Representatives coordinate grade-level activities (class/grade parties, field trip chaperones, teacher needs), attend periodic Parent Association meetings, communicate to the Parent Association the status of their classroom and grade-level activities, and uphold the goals set forth by the Parent Association.
-There is one representative from each homeroom in grades K-5 and two representatives per grade level in 6th-8th.
+There is one representative from each homeroom in grades K-5, two representatives per grade level in 6th-8th, and two representatives per grade level in 9th-12th.
 These volunteers are coordinated by the Parent Association.

 The many and varied activities of the Development Office run more smoothly with parent volunteers providing administrative support throughout the year.
 Activities might include planning small events, envelope addressing and/or stuffing, photocopying and distributing newsletters, managing registrations or RSVPs, and other details handled by the office.
 Volunteers are needed on a project basis and would be called with a few days’ notice.
 These volunteer activities are coordinated by the Development Office.